[Last updated 6th May, 2023]

 You can start with whichever group you wish, but it may be easier to start with lactose or fructose as they are quite straight forward.

-Summary: Reintroduce whichever FODMAP group you prefer first.
+Summary: Rechallenge whichever FODMAP group you prefer first, although it’s recommended to start with a simple one like fructose.
 Just ensure you only test with foods that contain one type of FODMAP.

 How and When to Reintroduce FODMAPs